emanuelpm/Blade-Mistress/README.md

 * Windows 8.1 SDK
 * MFC and ATL support

+# Deploying
+The Scripts directory has 2 scripts, one that creates a Client folder heirarchy and one that creates a Server heirarchy.
+Both require Release executables to be built.
+The Client structure is also what is used by the Update system.
+The contents of StagingFilesClient can go on any web server, in any sub folder.
+That full URL should then be used in the Launcher as the update URL.

 # Contribution Ideas
 If you would like to add to the codebase, here are some things that would be useful :)